Autism, Skating, And The Boston Children’s Museum

 Peeps World was Lil Man’s favorite.
 This gallery is themed after WGBH’s Emmy award-winning science program “Peep and the Big Wide World.”
 Here children can explore shadows, building, and water play.
 Water is, of course, Lil Man’s favorite and he could spend hours playing.

 The Arthur and Friends room was another fun space.
 Again centered around WGBH’s series with characters Arthur, Binky, Buster, and D.W.
-And the kids all love the air plan where they can take a pretend flight or even be the pilot.
+And the kids all love the airplane where they can take a pretend flight or even be the pilot.

 Another key point I want to share is the Boston Children’s Museum is very Autism friendly.
 Those who are familiar with Lil Man are used to him blocking his ears.
 He hates earphones and adjusts to noise fairly quickly.
 The ear blocking is more of a caution or just in case with him.
 But the point is he does block them.
 Several times during our visit, different employees would come up to me to be sure Lil Man was comfortable, asked if he needed anything, let us know they have noise canceling headphones for us to use and to let me know if we need anything.
 Talk about impressive!